Safeguarding Policy

 • Neglecting personal hygiene or medical needs

-• Person is malnourished, has sudden or continuous weight loss and is dehydrated – constant hunger, stealing or gorging on food
+• Person looking unkempt or dirty and has poor personal hygiene • Person is malnourished, has sudden or continuous weight loss and is dehydrated – constant hunger, stealing or gorging on food

 • Person is dressed inappropriately for the weather conditions